ULHPC/ulhpc-docs/docs/g5k/getting-started-g5k.md

 root@clervaux-4:~# ifup enp1s0f0np0
 ```

-We have restored the network connection !
+We have restored the network connection!
 The previous SSH connection should resume a few moments later.

 ## Experiment automation